 You are not alone; you have quite a bit of company.
-Many individuals have varying degrees of allergies to food, medication, latex, insects, pollens, etc.
+Many individuals have varying degrees of allergies to food, medication, latex, insects, pollens, etc. (The list continually grows.)

 The aim of this site is to pull helpful and useful information and resources together to help as you navigate dealing with allergies, work, school, extra-curricular activities, family and ... life.